 SELECT PERIOD_DIFF(201812, 201907), PERIOD_DIFF(201812, 201802);

-In this example, we are going to use the SECOND function to get seconds, SEC_TO_TIME function to convert the given second to time.
+In this example, we are going to use SECOND to get seconds and SEC_TO_TIME to convert the given second to time.
 Next, we used STR_TO_DATE to convert string to date.

-In this example, we are going to use the SUBDATE and SUBTIME functions to subtract date or time intervals from the given date and time.
-Next, we sued the SYSDATE function to return the System date and time
+In this example, we are going to use SUBDATE and SUBTIME to subtract date or time intervals from the given.
+Next, we sued the SYSDATE to return the System datetime.

 SELECT SUBDATE('2018-12-31', INTERVAL 15 DAY), SUBDATE('2018-12-31', INTERVAL 2 YEAR);